erdogant/bnlearn/README.md

 # Based on a DAG, you can sample the number of samples you want.
 bn.sampling()

-# Load well known examples to play arround with or load your own .bif file.
+# Load well-known examples to play around with or load your own .bif file.
 bn.import_DAG()

-# Load simple dataframe of sprinkler dataset.
+# Load simple data frame of sprinkler dataset.
 bn.import_example()

 # Compare 2 graphs